johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ## Hardware Requirements

-The method runs on a cheap virtual machine provided by a cloud computing company (2 x86 CPU cores, 4 GB RAM, 40GB HDD).
+The method runs on a small virtual machine provided by a cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).

 ## Environment Setup